 There are a lot of things that affect the accuracy of your crossbow to a huge extent.
 Thus, you must know and operate those things efficiently to master excellent accuracy.

 Limb pockets connect the limbs and riser.
 Thus, they ensure the needed energy for the bow to deliver the arrow at the specified angle.
-So when, it come to accuracy and consistency, limb pockets are very significant.
+So when it comes to accuracy and consistency, limb pockets are very significant.

 Variable-speed crossbow scopes are good picks nowadays.